 Even platforms like Checkify support the idea of simplifying and standardising processes, just like Ford did, but in a digital workspace.

-Fordism laid the groundwork for modern process management by demonstrating how standardised workflows, division of labour, and clearly defined steps could dramatically improve efficiency and output.
+Fordism laid the groundwork for modern process management and standard operating procedure by demonstrating how standardised workflows, division of labour, and clearly defined steps could dramatically improve efficiency and output.
 At the heart of Fordism was the idea of breaking down complex production into repeatable, manageable tasks—each performed in a specific sequence.

 This mirrors the principles of process management today, where businesses map, monitor, and optimise workflows to ensure consistency, reduce waste, and enhance productivity.
 Whether you’re running a factory floor or managing digital workflows with tools like Checkify, the legacy of Ford’s systemised approach to production is still very much alive in how we manage processes today.